 About Our North Shuswap Community Hall & Association

+Dances, Christmas concerts, weddings, memorial services, club meetings and community meetings made the hall a lively gathering place for the whole community, just as it is today.
 In fact, the hall was famous for having the largest dance floor in British Columbia.
 Since electricity didn’t come to the North Shuswap until 1957, the first Christmas trees were lit using a battery.
 In 1947, a ‘lighting plant’ was installed so that lanterns no longer had to be used for evening gatherings.
-In those days, the Community Hall was called the Agricultural Hall
+In those days, the Community Hall was called the Agricultural Hall.

-During the years since then, the wheelchair ramps, the handicap bathroom beside the front door and the porch around the back and east side were added.
+During the years since then, the wheelchair ramps, the handicap bathroom beside the front door and the porch around the back were added.
 The roof was replaced over the clubroom, and the improvements continue today!
-Since 2005, volunteers have renovated the bathrooms, added a handicap toilet beside the clubroom, installed a new water system, rebuilt the clubroom kitchen, replaced the clubroom floor, renovated the main kitchen, put new tile on the floors, replaced the roof, put in a back-up generator, built a new storage room above the stage, and installed a new hall heating/cooling system.
-Improvements to the grounds and Pioneer Park have also been made with the addition of new concrete picnic tables, bear-proof garbage cans, and two new concrete vault toilets.
-A picnic shelter was added in 2015.
+Since 2005, volunteers have renovated the bathrooms, added a handicap toilet beside the clubroom, installed a new water system, rebuilt the clubroom kitchen, replace the clubroom floor, renovated the main kitchen, put new tile on the floors, replaced the roof, put in a back-up generator built a new storage room above the stage, and installed a new hall heating/cooking system.
+A shelter has been built beside the hall.
+Improvements to the grounds and Pioneer Park have also been made with the addition of new concrete picnic tables, benches, bear-proof garbage cans, and two new concrete vault toilets.

-Our Hall was 75 years old in 2009 and a grand celebration was held on the long weekend in August.
-Over these 75 years, legions of North Shuswap citizens have volunteered their time to the NSCA (North Shuswap Community Association) to keep our Hall running smoothly.
-The board is always looking for new ideas and energy to ensure that our beautiful old Hall can continue serving as the gathering place for our community.
+Our hall was 75 years old in 2009 and a grand celebration was held on the long weekend in August.
+Over these 75 years, legions of North Shuswap citizens have volunteered their time to the NSCA (North Shuswap Community Association) to keep our hall running smoothly.
+Many of the present executive remain active but need your new ideas and energy to ensure that our beautiful old hall can continue serving as the gathering place for our community.
+In 2020 the floor has been replaced with edged fir by volunteers.
+What a beautiful dance floor!

 Community Association memberships are only $10 per person or $20 per family and can be paid by mailing a cheque to NSCA, 5456 Squilax Anglemont Road, Celista, BC V0E 1M6.